-Hosting providers offering homeservers of any size can make use of this project to lower costs associated with hosting media, and to manage/report usage of the media repository.
+Hosting providers offering homeservers of any size can make use of MMR to lower costs associated with hosting media, and to manage/report usage of the media repository.

 Generally it is expected that hosting providers will use Docker as an installation method.
-CPU requirements are generally low (1-2 cores for a few dozen hosts), however disk space and memory can be significant.
+CPU requirements are generally low (4-6 cores for about 500 hosts), however disk space and memory can be significant across all deployed instances.

 Disk space is strongly recommended to be managed with S3 or an S3-like service.
-Mounting a volume is possible, though usually cluster deployments prefer to have zero ties to physical disks.
+Mounting a volume is possible, though usually datacenter deployments prefer to have zero ties to physical disks.